Toffee Ice Cream Pie, With Marshmallow Cream and Chocolate Bits

 Here's the specific instructions:

-- Use leveled amounts of ice cream when measuring; more than 3 cups will cause the ingredients to overflow the pie shell.
+2. Use measured amounts of ice cream; more than 3 cups will overflow the pie shell.

-- Pour the mixture into the pie shell, cover with plastic wrap, and place it in the freezer for at least 3 hours.
+4. Pour the mixture into the pie shell, cover with plastic wrap, and freeze for at least 3 hours.

-- Remove the pie from the freezer and top with whipped cream, then garnish with about ¼ cup toffee bits, or more to your liking.
+6. Remove the pie from the freezer, top with whipped cream, and garnish with about ¼ cup toffee bits, or more to your liking.

 HINT: Also, you don't want the ice cream to melt before you blend your pie ingredients, nor do you want to over-blend.
 That will give you a flatter pie with less volume.